-Musical contexts.co.uk Seneca premium www.knowitallninja.com Tutor2U ActiveTeach for both Spanish and French.
-Digital Theatre Plus Sourcing of outside professionals in key aspects of Sport and Physical Education to fully prepare students for their practical GCSE assessments e.g. Sessions led ny a Handball Coach.
+Sourcing of outside professionals in key aspects of Sport and Physical Education to fully prepare students for their practical GCSE assessments e.g. sessions led by a Handball Coach.
 This will ensure that students are able to speedily catch up on the development of practical skills, with additional coaching hours, to negate the loss of in-person training during the summer lockdown.
 Embed a series of online Drama workshops that can take place whether students are at home and/or completing remote learning.
 To ensure that students continue to develop their practical skills in Drama, further to their through and knowledge development.
 Embed a comprehensive digital library for all students in Year 7 to 13.
 To ensure a wide breadth of reading materials are available for students to support enjoyment of reading, as well as student learning in school and at home, during the current restrictions.

-A series of catch-up sessions will also be led in school and these sessions will be planned, funded and resourced to begin in January 2021 across all year groups and across a range of subject areas, as appropriate.
-This will include intervention sessions for our examination year groups, as appropriate.
-These sessions are currently being planned in school.
+A KS3 transition 'Catch-Up Summer School' will be held in July 2020 with the (2021-2022) Year 7 students attending.
+To ensure students have an understanding of secondary school lessons and routines ahead of the 2021-2022 academic year.
+Sessions will be focused on key skills and knowledge found in the KS3 curriculum to prepare students for future learning and negate possible loss of learning during lockdowns.
+Several sessions will be enrichment activities and group icebreakers to aid in their development of their holistic personal skills and inter-personal relationships.
+KS3 students will complete 'Study Skills' lessons from the academic year 2021-2022.
+To ensure that students continue to develop their literacy, number and computer skills to allow them to be well equipped for the working world.
+This will help negate some of the lost learning time due to lockdown and isolations.
+Selected KS5 students will receive one to one tuition on various A-Level and BTEC subjects.
+To ensure select students are caught up on areas of the various syllabi covered during lockdowns / self-isolations.
+This will ensure these students are not disadvantaged when grades are awarded at the end of their respective courses in August 2022.